Five Writing Tips

 1. Put writing in your diary

-Are you someone who writes, or someone who thinks about being someone who writes?
-There’s a big difference.
+Are you someone who writes?
+Or are you someone who thinks about being someone who writes?
 Getting down to the business of writing, and sticking at it long enough to finish a piece, is often all that separates two equally talented people, only one of whom can call themselves ‘a writer’.
-Make an ‘appointment’ with your desk each day, even if it’s only for half an hour.
+Make an appointment with your desk each day or week, even if it’s only for half an hour.
 Give your urge to write equal time to watching TV or checking Facebook, for instance.
 Aim to get just a few words or ideas down – nothing special.
 Over time they will add up.

 Okay – so you’re at your desk.
 Now stay there for your allocated time!
 Writer Geraldine Brooks calls it ‘bum glue’ – the discipline to keep at your desk when a dozen distractions (often unhelpfully lumped into the term ‘writer’s block’) are trying to drag you away.
 Press on when you want to bail.
-No writer produces a story on one hundred per cent magical inspiration, the thoughts flowing as fast as the writer can type or scribble.
-It’s only by persevering through the tricky parts (those movies where the actors stagger across desert dunes come to mind) that you’ll end up with a finished product.
+No writer produces a story on 100% magical inspiration, the thoughts flowing as fast as she or he can type or scribble.
+It’s only by persevering through the tricky parts (in movies, it’s the scene where the characters drag themselves over desert dunes) that you’ll end up with a finished product.
 Write something, anything!
 You can change it later, but you’ll have something to work with.

 Gather intriguing or appealing ideas for storylines, characters etc – notes jotted as ideas occur to you, newspaper clippings, photos of people and places – and keep them together in a box.
 Sift through them if you’re stuck.
 Maybe two or three will combine to create a strong storyline, or perhaps a single idea will add the extra dimension your story needs.